 - the rights of experimental subjects are protected.

-The USQ IBC is supported by the Bio safety Officer in USQ Safety.
+The USQ IBC is supported by the Senior Biosafety Advisor in USQ Safety.
 Terms of reference for the Committee are accessible from the University governance site.